 BELTS Students in grades 1-5 must wear a belt if their pants, shorts, Capri pants, skirts, or skorts have belt loops.

 SOCKS and SHOES Shoes may be casual or athletic in style.
 Shoes must have an enclosed toe and heel.
 Sandals, boots, shoes with lights, and Crocs are not allowed.
 Socks must be worn at all times.
 Students may wear solid red, white, navy blue, black, or tan/khaki socks.
-Girls may wear solid red, white, navy blue, black, or tan/khaki tights or leggings under their skirts, skorts, or jumpers.
+Girls may wear solid red, white, navy blue, black, or tan/khaki tights or leggings under their skirts, skorts, jumpers or polo shirt dresses.

 JEWELRY Jewelry needs to reflect Christian values.
 Boys may not wear earrings.
 No body piercings or tattoos are allowed.
 Jewelry that is distracting will not be allowed.